The Hidden Cost of Running Test Suites Outside Your Cluster

 Executive Summary

-You're maintaining two environments instead of one
+1. You are maintaining two environments instead of one

 This is a second environment.
 It has its own dependencies, its own failure modes, and its own maintenance burden.
 When someone updates a Kubernetes network policy in production, someone else has to figure out whether the test environment needs a corresponding change.
 When a new service gets added to the mesh, the mocks need updating.
 When the cluster upgrades to a new Kubernetes version, the CI runner's kubectl version needs to match.

-Debugging false failures is expensive
+2. Debugging false failures is expensive

 A test that fails in CI but passes in the cluster (or vice versa) is worse than a test that simply fails.
 When a test fails consistently, you fix the bug.
 When a test fails intermittently or only in CI, you enter a debugging loop that can eat hours.

-CI compute is redundant when you already have a cluster
+3. CI compute is redundant when you already have a cluster

 The irony is that your Kubernetes cluster already has the compute capacity to run these tests.
 Kubernetes is designed to schedule workloads efficiently across available resources.
 If your test suite ran as Kubernetes jobs inside the cluster, it would use the same compute pool as your application workloads, scheduled by the same scheduler, governed by the same resource quotas.

 For teams running load tests, the savings are particularly clear.
 A k6 load test that simulates thousands of virtual users requires significant compute.
 Running that test from outside the cluster means provisioning external machines, configuring network access to the cluster, and paying for the egress traffic.
-Running it inside the cluster means the load generator is co-located with the application, network latency is realistic, and there's no egress cost.
+Running it inside the cluster means the load generator is co-located with the application, network latency is realistic, and there is no egress cost.

-Slow feedback loops change team behavior
+4. Slow feedback loops change team behavior

 When the test pipeline takes 20 minutes, developers batch their changes into larger commits.
 They run the pipeline less often.
-They skip running certain test suites because the wait isn't worth it for a "small change."
+They skip running certain test suites because the wait is not worth it for a "small change."
 They merge with less confidence and rely more on production monitoring to catch problems after the fact.

 A significant chunk of that 20 minutes is overhead that has nothing to do with the tests themselves: provisioning CI runners, pulling Docker images, setting up test infrastructure, tearing it down afterward.
 The actual test execution might be 5 minutes.
 The other 15 is scaffolding.